anthinkingcoder/zy-fetch/README.md

 ```

 ## transformRequest
-you can set transformRequest  to auto transformRequest, like this,
+you can set transformRequest  to auto transformRequest, like this
 ```js
 import 'zy-fetch'
 fetch.post('/add/user', {